CollinsU99/configure-ad/README.md

 </p>

 <h1>Active Directory Deployed in the Cloud (Azure)</h1>
-This tutorial provides a step-by-step guide to implementing Active Directory on Azure Virtual Machines.<br />
+This lab provides a step-by-step guide to implementing Active Directory on Azure Virtual Machines.<br />

 <h2>Environments and Technologies Used</h2>